 Roles in projects

-Available for: Team, Consultant, Business and Enterprise plans
+Available for: Starter, Business, Enterprise, and Education plans

-Editors can add/remove and edit boards in the project, and define specific users' access.
+Editors can edit boards in the project and define specific users' access

 Note that project access and board access complement each other and work at the same time:

 - If a user already has a role on a specific board, the role with maximum access takes effect

 - When their membership in a project is revoked, the user loses project-incurred access rights and retains only the roles on boards received directly

 Roles in teams